OpenClaw Does Everything. You Still Have to Type.

 Transform — spoken task → structured agent command

 The transform is a prompt file that cleans up your speech before it reaches the agent.
-No script, no API key — SpeechButton applies it locally using its built-in AI.
+No script, no API key — SpeechButton applies it locally using the built-in Gemma 4 model.

 You say: